 - Avoid acidic and spicy foods, as they can cause more irritation and pain.

-- Brush your teeth and rinse your mouth with toothpastes that do not contain (sodium lauryl sulfate).
+- Brush your teeth and rinse your mouth with toothpaste that does not contain sodium lauryl sulfate.

 - Rioboo Crespo M., Bascones Martínez A..
 Canker sores of the oral mucosa.
 Av Odontostomatol [Internet].
 2011 Apr [cited 2022 Oct 06] ; 27(2): 63-74.
 Available at: http://scielo.isciii.es/scielo.php?script=sci_arttext&pid=S0213-12852011000200002&lng=es